Optical Transceiver | Case study of Photodiode

 Waveguide structure

-Further speed improvement through integration with UTC-PD technology
+Further acceleration through integration with UTC-PD technology